mattpopovich/mattpopovich.com/_posts/2025-04-10-the-complete-apple-watch-comparison-chart-tech-specs.md

   * This is the first major upgrade over the 6
   * They also advertise a feature called ["double tap"](https://www.youtube.com/watch?v=pm-ZXg3uA0Y), but that is actually available in older watches as an [accessibility feature](https://www.youtube.com/watch?v=oDpIhooDyaY).
 * Series 10 adds a 2mm bigger and slightly better screen, water depth, water temperature.
 * Ultra adds scuba diving capability, twice as long battery, better microphones and speakers, better GPS.
-But it has an older processor (series 6-8).
+But it has an older processor (same as series 6-8).
 * Ultra 2 adds a brighter screen, same processor as 9+

-Very few people will actually take advantage of the Ultra, but the extra battery life is pretty nice.
+Very few people actually need the Ultra, but the extra battery life is pretty nice.

 ## Comparison Table